 Use analytical tools on social media tools like Later or Buffer to find trends and conversions.
 For instance, how many posts have lead a follower to like, visit your profile and click on your website?
 Make notes and try to find out if there is anything successful posts are sharing in common that you can now use as a guide for future content!

 Rebranding is a super fun part of every small business that is growing.
 And a successful rebranding is so rewarding too.

 But, rebranding can also be overwhelming and confusing, especially when you are trying to do it all by yourself.

-If you need more clarity about your brand strategy and creating your authentic brand identity, click here to watch the free Get Your Brand Together Masterclass and I will take you through how to create an intentional brand that stands out.
+If you need more clarity about your brand strategy and creating your authentic brand identity, click here to join my free Purposeful Branding Library and I will take you through how to create an intentional brand that stands out.

 While having a drop-dead gorgeous brand is amazing, I want you to always remember this: it takes time to build a strong brand online.
 The most recognizable brands, such as Coca-Cola and Nike, have achieved success by focusing on consistency above all.

 Sending you plenty of good vibes so that your rebranding on Instagram is a total success!